retrohacking/SupermarketSimulatorSaveSelector/README.md

 ---

 If one supermarket is not enough, Supermarket Simulator Save Selector is your new launcher!
-This python launcher will allow you to create new slots, and switch between your supermarkets without losing your progresses on Supermarket Simulator!
+This python launcher will allow you to create new slots, and switch between your supermarkets without losing your progresses!

 ## Requirements